Bristol City Council Youth Sector Support Grant Programme

 - There are closing dates throughout the year - next is 12 January 2021.

 - Maximum grant awarded:

-- £5,000 per organisation, up to a maximum of £15,000 for partnership applications.
+- £10,000 per organisation in any year, up to a maximum of £30,000 in any year for partnership applications (two or more eligible organisations).
 See the guidelines for full details.

 Bristol City Council has set up the Youth Sector Support Fund to support Bristol-based organisations working with local children and young people.
 The fund will support projects and collaborations that result in a diverse range of services for children and young people 8-19 years old and a stronger youth and play sector.
 This fund aims to complement Targeted Youth Services (TYS) contracts by filling gaps in services across the city.